NicolBolas/New-Vulkan-XML-Format/readme.md

 All of the .lua files are tools for converting between the old and new formats.

 `reading_the_schema.md` explains some of the decisions behind the way the schema is defined, as well as providing the conventions used in its authoring.

-## Dependencies

-Generating the new format requires the use of [Lua 5.1 or later](http://www.lua.org/download.html).
-It requires no other dependencies than this; any files needed for XML processing are provided.

-## Usage

-Executing `lua.exe ConvertToNewFmt.lua` from this directory will generate `vk_new.xml`, which is a file that stores the `vk.xml` data in the new format.
-No other parameters are needed for this process.
-Though if you want to profide a filename, you can via `lua.exe ConvertToNewFmt.lua <filename>`.